1. Required Class Attendance

 Students must keep track of their absences.
-The School is under no obligation to notify students when their absences exceed the limits noted above.
+The Law School is under no obligation to keep track of students’ absences or to warn students when their absences reach a certain point.

-Any student who misses more classes than allowed by the above formula or an instructor’s particular policies shall not be permitted to take the final examination or submit additional work.
-A student who misses more than the allowed number of classes in a course will not be permitted to sit for the examination or attempt the graded assignments, and a grade of “WA” shall be given, if the student has a passing grade.
+Any student who misses more classes than allowed by the above formula shall not be eligible to earn course credit.
+A grade of “WA” [withdrawn for absences] shall be given if the student has a passing grade.
 If a student has a failing grade at the time the student is withdrawn, a grade of “WF” shall be given.
 In the case of extraordinary circumstances, a student shall be allowed to withdraw and receive a grade of “W.”

 Please note: Students should refer to the Grading Standards: Interpretation of Other Letter Grades for information regarding the GPA impact after a student has received three WAs.

 In extraordinary circumstances, a student who has missed more than 15% but no more than 20% of the class meetings may petition the Associate Dean for Academic Affairs for a waiver of the Attendance Requirement.
 Using the appropriate form available from the Office of Academic Affairs, the petition shall contain a complete explanation of the reasons for each of the student’s absences from the particular course and must include appropriate documentation.
 Once notified of the excessive absences, the student must submit his or her petition within 2 business days to the Associate Dean.
 Failure to submit the petition within this time-frame will result in the dismissal of the petition without consideration.